secretflow/secretflow/docs/getting_started/deployment.md

 > Remember to use the real ip and port instead.

-> You can refert to [Ray TLS](https://docs.ray.io/en/latest/ray-core/configure.html#tls-authentication) for servercert.pem, serverkey.pem and cacert.pem.
+> You can refer to [Ray TLS](https://docs.ray.io/en/latest/ray-core/configure.html#tls-authentication) for servercert.pem, serverkey.pem and cacert.pem.

 > The following section `Suggestions for production` explains `RAY_SECURITY_CONFIG_PATH` and config.yml.